Conceptualization of electronic dose to water for dosimetry in external beam radiotherapy: Materials and methods

-While electrons released in ionization mostly stop immediately, some energetic electrons may escape from the chamber.
-These \delta-ray electrons of energies above a cutoff chosen for the chamber size are handled as secondary ionizing particles in detailed Monte Carlo simulation with the stopping power restricted by the cutoff for energy transfer to exclude \delta-ray production from the condensed-history approach, to evaluate the $(s_\mathrm{w/air}\,p_\mathrm{ch})_Q$ product \cite{Andreo_2018,Khan_2021,Nagake_2024}.
-The chamber perturbation factor $p_\mathrm{ch}$ alone may be separated by ${p_\mathrm{ch}}_Q = (s_\mathrm{w/air}\,p_\mathrm{ch})_Q/{s_\mathrm{w/air}}_Q$, where the unrestricted ${s_\mathrm{w/air}}_Q$ factor can be theoretically calculated, independently of the chamber structure.
+While electrons produced by ionization mostly stop immediately, some energetic electrons may escape from the chamber and violate the Bragg--Gray condition.
+These \delta-ray electrons of energies above a cutoff suitable for the cavity size are handled as secondary ionizing particles to evaluate the $(s_\mathrm{w/air}\,p_\mathrm{ch})_Q$ product in detailed Monte Carlo simulation \citep{Andreo_2018,Khan_2021,Nagake_2024}, where the electronic stopping power is consistently restricted by the cutoff \citep{Spencer_1955}.
+Particle interactions other than electronic collisions and finite ranges in the cavity \citep{Burlin_1966,Haider_1997} are also handled in the Monte Carlo simulation.